The single-mission counterpart to the Stealth-Based Game

 - The Legend of Zelda: Skyward Sword has the third trip to Eldin Volcano.
 It's a combination of the The Wind Waker example and the concept of the stolen gear scenario seen at one point in Oracle of Ages.

-- The Silent Realm segments also probably count, they play somewhat similarly to the ones in Phantom Hourglass - gather MacGuffins and avoid invincible enemies.
+- The Silent Realm segments also count, as they play similarly to the ones in Phantom Hourglass - gather MacGuffins and avoid invincible enemies.
 Getting a MacGuffin puts the Guardians into a sleep mode for 90 seconds, and if you're quick enough you can grab all of them without letting the timer end, but you have to avoid spotlight enemies that will wake them up if they spot you while doing it.

 - On the subject of Zelda games, Star Fox Adventures is more in the style of Zelda games... and guess what?
 You have to sneak around the prison in Cloudrunner Fortress until you can disguise yourself as a SharpClaw and get Krystal's staff back.